opencv/opencv/modules/imgproc/doc/planar_subdivisions.rst

 .. ocv:cfunction:: CvSubdiv2DPoint* cvSubdiv2DEdgeDst(  CvSubdiv2DEdge edge )
 .. ocv:pyoldfunction:: cv.Subdiv2DEdgeDst(edge)-> point

-    :param edge: Subdivision edge (not a quad-edge)
+    :param edge: Subdivision edge (not a quad-edge).

 The function returns the edge destination.
-The returned pointer may be NULL if the edge is from dual subdivision and the virtual point coordinates are not calculated yet.
+The returned pointer may be NULL if the edge is from a dual subdivision and the virtual point coordinates are not calculated yet.
 The virtual points can be calculated using the function :ocv:cfunc:`CalcSubdivVoronoi2D`.